 Table 1.
-Phosphorus and pelagic food web indi cators that will be developed from data collected by the LTMP is to demonstrate water quality improvements resulting from focused agricultural BMP implementation in a small watershed known to contribute very high phosphorous loadings to Lake Champlain.
+Phosphorus and pelagic food web indicators that will be developed from data collected by the LTMP

+A secondary purpose of the LTMP is to support the Rock River Watershed Targeted Best Management Practice (BMP) Implementation Project which was initiated in 2010 by VT DEC.
+The purpose of the Rock River project is to demonstrate water quality improvements resulting from focused agricultural BMP implementation in a small watershed known to contribute very high phosphorous loadings to Lake Champlain.
 Water quality monitoring in the Rock River watershed will provide post BMP water quality data on the effects of BMP implementation.
 The Rock River Monitoring Program is currently supported by the Lake Champlain Basin Program.
 The ultimate duration of the Rock River monitoring program is not yet determined.
 Several years of post-BMP implementation data will be required to evaluate BMP effectiveness.
 A separate QAPP for this effort is included in Appendix D.